 Distance: 173 miles

-Head for your overnight stop in Rome, north Georgia.
+After lunch, head for your overnight stop in Rome, north Georgia.
 Few southern cities can boast the beauty and charm of this delightful spot.
 Tucked in the foothills of the ancient Appalachian Mountains, Rome’s three rivers, Etowah, Ostanaula and Coosa frame the downtown district.
 Rich with history, explore the cities many historical buildings, sites and cemeteries.
-Visit the Oak Hill & Martha Berry Museum, the Myrtle Hill Cemetery or for the more adventurous, take a kayak through the cool waters of America’s most diverse ecosystem.
+Visit the Oak Hill & Martha Berry Museum, the Myrtle Hill Cemetery or for the more adventurous, take a kayakthrough the cool waters of America’s most diverse ecosystem.

 Distance: 80 miles

 You may decide to extend your stay and spend a few days in New Orleans or perhaps a visit to Gracelands in Memphis.

 Call the travel specialists at Bon Voyage to discuss your perfect Back Roads of Georgia adventure.

 Friendly knowledgeable advice delivered in a stress free way despite our short lead in period to our departure date.
 Our grateful thanks to Kate for all her help.